contentauth/c2pa-python/docs/working-stores.md

 ### Restoring with context preservation

 Create a `Builder` with a custom `Context` first, then load the archive into it.
-The context settings (thumbnails, claim generator, signer) are preserved, and only the manifest definition is replaced by the archive.
+The archive replaces only the manifest definition and preserves the context settings (thumbnails, claim generator, signer).

 ```py
 from c2pa import Builder, Context